RevenueCat/docs/docs/dashboard-and-metrics/overview.md

 ## Recent Transactions

 Below the metrics cards is a table of the most recent transactions shown in real-time.
 Transactions include trial starts, trial conversions, purchases, and renewals.
-The details of this table are covered in our guide on the [Activity Table](/docs/activity).

 ## Dates and times representation